vitalyisaev2/gorocksdb_merge_operator_issue/README.md

 ### gorocksdb_merge_operator_issue

 We are experiencing uncontrolled process memory growth during iteration over the whole RocksDB database.
 After some tests we've find out that the memory allocated within `MergeOperator` is actually never freed.
 This is the minimal working example reproducing this issue.
+The application just iterates several times over the databse.

-We prepared two implementations of `MergeOperator`:
+There are two implementations of `MergeOperator`:
-1. `dummy` that does nothing;
+1. `dummy` that actually does nothing;
 2. `real` which allocates some memory, emulating the behaviour of real-life `MergeOperator` implementation;

 The use of `real` implementaion results in memory leak on the `C++` side of the application.

 Please follow these steps to reproduce: